Anna Wintour Says Meghan Markle Is Inspiring Her Thoughts On Fashion

-Though Anna Wintour is considered one of the world’s harshest fashion critics, famously parodied in the film The Devil Wears Prada, the real life Miranda Priestly is full of praise for the Duchess of Sussex.
+Though Anna Wintour is considered one of the world’s harshest fashion critics, famously parodied in the film The Devil Wears Prada, the real-life Miranda Priestly is full of praise for the Duchess of Sussex.

 As reported by The Daily Mail, the Vogue editor was interviewed at a Women in the World forum by Tina Brown.
 Brown and Wintour are old friends, having worked together at Condé Nast in the 1980s.

-During the half hour long discussion, Brown asked Anna Wintour about arriving at her own style.
+During the half-hour discussion, Brown asked Anna Wintour about arriving at her own style.
 Wintour is known for having a signature look of sunglasses, midi dress, and statement necklace.
 However, to the audience’s surprise, the fashion aficionada admitted that she was thinking of changing up her style, thanks to the American actress turned British royal.

 “I’ve been thinking a lot about suits recently so… thank you to the Duchess of Sussex!”